netromdk/vermin/README.rst

-inverse ``pow()``, array typecodes, codecs error handler names, encodings, ``%`` formatting and directives for bytes and bytearray, generalized unpacking, dictionary union (``{..} | {..}``), dictionary union merge (``a = {..}; a |= {..}``), builtin generic type annotations (``list[str]``), and relaxed decorators.
+inverse ``pow()``, array typecodes, codecs error handler names, encodings, ``%`` formatting and directives for bytes and bytearray, generalized unpacking, dictionary union (``{..} | {..}``), dictionary union merge (``a = {..}; a |= {..}``), builtin generic type annotations (``list[str]``), function decorators, class decorators and relaxed decorators.
 It tries to detect and ignore user-defined functions, classes, arguments, and variables with names that clash with library-defined symbols.

 Caveats
 =======